 When you enable Transaction Security, two policies are created: Concurrent User Session Limit and Lead Data Export.
+As of the Spring '20 release, Salesforce no longer creates these sample policies in new orgs, as they are part of the legacy transaction security framework, which is being retired.
+Orgs created before the Spring '20 release continue to include these sample policies.
 For more information and examples, see Transaction Security Policies.